liscinskymartin/myProjects/blobStorage/readme.md

 # Problem
 ![actual situation](actualSituation.png)
-Blobs are stored directly in the database in SQL Server database as a regular table field (nvarchar(max) or varbinary(max) type).
-It is expensive and it slows down some processes.
+Blobs are stored directly in the SQL Server database as a regular table field (nvarchar(max) or varbinary(max) type).
+This approach is expensive and slows down some processes.

-Create connectors for different storage providers, so every customer can setup his own, alternatively can use the defualt one, which will be maintained by Resco.
-Part of the solution should be ability to migrate existing blobs to the external storage.
+Create connectors for different storage providers so that every customer can set up their own.
+Alternatively, they can use the default one, which will be maintained by Resco.
+Part of the solution should include the ability to migrate existing blobs to external storage.

-Synchronization between server and the mobile app must not be affected by these changes.
+Synchronization between the server and the mobile app must not be affected by these changes.

 # Solution
 ![solution diagram](solutionDiagram.png)

-* User is able to setup external blob storage on Resco Cloud.
+* The user is able to set up external blob storage on Resco Cloud.
-* Authentication oAuth2.0
+* Authentication OAuth 2.0.
 * Plugins/Connectors implements interface:

 ```c#